AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/manage-issues/assign-issues.md

 You can assign an issue to one or multiple resources at the individual issue level, or you can assign multiple resources to multiple issues at one time.

-Assigning issues and tasks is similar in&nbsp;Adobe Workfront.
+Assigning issues and tasks is similar in Adobe Workfront.
 For general information about assigning tasks, see [Overview of modifying task assignments](../../../manage-work/tasks/assign-tasks/modify-task-assignments-overview.md).

 ## Access requirements